Previously : IndusSoft

 SQL Server Express Configuration for TCP/IP

-8. Click Ok all the way to complete processing
+8. Click Ok to complete processing

 9. Finally, launch WinSQL and specify the newly created DSN in the connection window.